IC 434 - The Horsehead (And Flame) Nebula Astrophotography

 January 2021

-In January of 2021, we made a video where we photographed the Orion Nebula with the Radian Raptor 61 refractor telescope from the city.
-We used a one shot color cropped sensor camera for that shot along with the Triad Ultra filter.
+In January of 2021, we made a video where we photographed the Orion Nebula with a small refractor telescope from the city.
+We used a one-shot color cropped sensor camera for that shot along with a dual-band filter.
 The image turned out great for just 9.75 hours of exposure (see it HERE!).

 We ended up getting about 8 hours and 15 minutes in total.
 The color palette here is rarely seen, and might not be to your liking, but we wanted to get a little crazy and we tried an O/H/S combination instead of the usual S/H/O or H/S/O. You can see that image in our new video HERE.

-NASA teased us by featuring it on their "Sky" Facebook page but did not pick it for an APOD of course, so we decided to keep on imaging it every single night until reaching 30 hours of exposure.
+NASA teased us by featuring it on their "Sky" Facebook page, so we decided to keep on imaging it every single night until reaching 30 hours of exposure.
 Here it is below!

 GEAR USED: